landaire/landaire.github.io/content/2025-10-30-a-file-format-uncracked-for-20-years.md

 I think an acceptable compromise to doing this statically would be requiring dumping the file/export load order from the game... but more work is needed to prove the viability of this approach.

 I adjusted my program to read my logged lines into a queue of exports to be parsed, using the **completed** reads (lines starting with `Read complete` rather than `Export offset`).
+It then attempted to find the matching export in the export table across any package, and read its size.
+Repeat until the next Linker object is encountered, parse that, add it to the list, and repeat.

-This quickly proved to be non-viable with my very barebones tool since I assumed I could just make a read with a length of the Export structure's `SerialSize`, but I was not reading the correct amount of data before reaching the next Unreal Package.
+This quickly proved to be non-viable with my very barebones program.
+I woudl hit a point where I failed to find a matching export for the line logged, presumably because I was not reading the correct amount of data required to reach the next Unreal Package where that export was declared.

 This was either a bug, or maybe some of the types attempt to seek+read without triggering a `Preload()`.
 At any rate, I had now invested a week or longer on the static approach with no data successfully dumped yet.

 ## Dumping at Runtime

-At some point during the above research, I discovered the [EnhancedSC](https://github.com/Joshhhuaaa/EnhancedSC) project -- a community patch for Splinter Cell 1 on PC which fixes bugs, adds gameplay improvements, and has folks who certailny know the game engine better than me.
+At some point during the above research, I discovered the [EnhancedSC](https://github.com/Joshhhuaaa/EnhancedSC) project -- a community patch for Splinter Cell 1 on PC which fixes bugs, adds gameplay improvements, and has folks who certainly know the game engine better than me.
 I joined their Discord and asked if anyone knew about this format and they said that it's been a dead end for anyone who's bothered.

 They were quite interested though in any progress achieved as they want to port some content from the Xbox versions of the games to PC.
 Through this community I got some great help with various theories, ideas, and introduced to tooling like [UE-Explorer](https://github.com/UE-Explorer/UE-Explorer).

-After spending about a week on static recompilation, I didn't want to spend even more time investing in getting things dumped only to discover that the files were wildly different than expected, wouldn't work on PC, or wouldn't work with UE Explorer.
+After spending about a week on static recompilation I didn't want to spend even more time investing in getting things dumped only to hit a hard wall.
+For example discovering that the files were wildly different than expected, wouldn't work on PC, or wouldn't work with UE Explorer.
 I needed to dump _something_.

 The game can obviously read the data fine.
-The thought came into my head that perhaps I could just dump the data into some crappy format after its read that makes piecing it back together easy.
+The thought came to me that perhaps I could just dump the data into some crappy format after it's read that makes piecing it back together easy.

-While reverse engineering/debugging, there was one function that was peculiar to me.
+While doing static analysis I came across a function that was very peculiar to me.
 I identified the `ULinkerLoad` function mentioned earlier by searching for the Unreal Package file magic (highlighted below), and found the following function:

 [![LinkerLoad HLIL](/img/splinter-cell/linker_load.png)](/img/splinter-cell/linker_load.png)